-

 End our day on a high note!
 Join us for closing remarks in the upstairs theater.

-Join Greg Bresnitz, CEO of Friends with Benefits, for a fireside chat with Josh Fleig, Chief Innovation Officer at Louisiana Economic Development (LED).
+Join Matt Wisdom, CEO of Civilized, and Josh Fleig, Chief Innovation Officer at Louisiana Economic Development (LED), in a fireside chat with Blake Bertuccelli-Booth (11:11 Philosopher’s Group).
 This conversation will explore how Louisiana is positioning itself as a national leader in emerging technologies—especially AI—through bold investment strategies, public–private partnerships, and innovation-driven infrastructure.

-Josh will share how LED is building a statewide ecosystem that connects startups, educators, and industry leaders to accelerate job creation and technological adoption.
-The discussion will highlight Louisiana’s approach to innovation policy, funding pathways for AI ventures, and how strategic state leadership can drive sustainable economic growth.
+Josh Fleig will outline how LED and Louisiana Innovation (LA.IO) is building a statewide innovation ecosystem that connects startups, educators, and industry leaders to accelerate job creation and technological adoption.

 Will dev jobs exist in the future?
 It’s not a binary question.
 We’ll explore how artificial intelligence is reshaping software development and what this means for the next generation of developers and engineers.
 Drawing on the history of technological abstraction—from transistors to cloud computing—the talk frames AI not as a threat but as the next layer of evolution.
 Attendees will learn how AI is shifting developer responsibilities away from low-level coding toward designing, integrating, and optimizing systems, and how embracing these changes can accelerate their careers.